sitebay/docs/articles/guides/quick-answers/sitebay/compress-files-using-the-command-line/index.md

 -t	Lists the contents of an archive.
 -u	Updates the archive, avoiding overwrites.

 For comprehensive information on these and other options, consult the manual pages with man tar.
-This guide equips you with basic knowledge for managing archives and compressed files within your Site Bay WordPress hosting setup, leveraging the command line for efficient file handling.
+This guide equips you with basic knowledge for managing archives and compressed files within your SiteBay WordPress hosting setup, using the command line for efficient file handling.